abedo/symfony-demo-graphql-postgres/README.md

 ```

 After creating resolver, e.g. UserResolver

-Queries cn be tested by running HTTP requests (in tests dir/)
+Queries can be tested by running HTTP requests (in tests dir/)

+tests/Http/overblog_graphql_endpoint.http

 And using data from symfony-demo SQLite db:

 ```bash